Introduction: Attribute Control Chart

 Assigning PER USER Licenses

-After the purchase through Microsoft AppSource is complete and successful, the buyer (owner) will need to assign the licenses to the users.
+After the purchase through Microsoft AppSource is complete and successful, to activate the licenses the buyer (owner) will need to assign the licenses to the users.

 If the tenant admin owns the licenses (Org licenses), then any of the license admins (Global Admin, License Admin or User Admin) can manage the licenses.